What is a Skid Steer

 When Not to Use a Skid Steer

 While a skid steer can do many jobs, if you only need it to do one there are sometimes more specialized pieces of equipment.
 For example, if you only need to dig a trench and don’t need to haul away the dirt, specialized trenchers exist that are often lighter and cheaper, while still getting the job done in a similar fashion.
 Similar equipment exists for stump grinders.
-Overall however, neither of these pieces of equipment have the versatility of the skid steer.
+Overall, however, neither of these pieces of equipment has the versatility of the skid steer.